Glider: Global and Local Instruction-Driven Expert Router: Experiments

 \textbf{LoRA Hub.} LoraHub~\citep{huang2023lorahub} method performs gradient-free optimization using few-shot task samples to learn mixing coefficients for different expert models while keeping them fixed.
 Once the coefficients are learned, they merge the experts with the learned weight and route through the merged expert.

-\textbf{Multi-task Fine-Tuning.} While multitask training, a proven method for enhancing zero-shot generalization~\citep{sanh2021multitask,wei2021finetuned}, is infeasible given our problem setting and data access limitations, we include it as a baseline using publicly available models.
+\textbf{Multi-task Fine-Tuning.} Multitask training is a proven method for enhancing zero-shot generalization~\citep{sanh2021multitask,wei2021finetuned} but is infeasible given our problem setting and data access limitations.
+We include it as a baseline using publicly available models.
 Specifically, we utilize the T0-3B model~\citep{sanh2021multitask} for the T0 Held-In datasets, given its training on a matching dataset collection.
-For FLAN, a directly comparable publicly available model is unavailable; therefore, we report results for FLAN-T5 XL, trained on a different, undisclosed dataset mixture, while acknowledging the limitations of this indirect comparison.
+For FLAN, a directly comparable publicly available model is unavailable; therefore, we report FLAN-T5 XL results trained on a different, undisclosed dataset mixture, while acknowledging the limitations of this indirect comparison.

 \textbf{Oracle.} Following \cite{jang2023exploring} and \cite{muqeeth2024learning}, we employ an Oracle routing scheme as a performance upper bound.
 This scheme selects the expert exhibiting optimal performance on a given evaluation dataset, thus representing a non-zero-shot approach.